code-hike/codehike/xmdx/pages/content.md

-Let's start with markdown.
+Let's start with markdown file.
 I'm assuming we all know markdown.
-There's a reason why it's so popular.
-It has the right balance between power and readability.
+There's a reason why it's so popular, the syntax is so clean.

-That's why when I'm writing content for a website I try to put as much as possible inside markdown files.

-But sometimes, the layout of the website doesn't match the linear flow of markdown.
-That's when we can add extra powers to markdown with MDX. and That's what this talk is about.
+I'm sure I'm not the only one who wants to move as much content as possible to markdown, even content that doesn't originally belong to markdown.
+That's why we have MDX, right?
+We had to extend the original format so we could fit more types of content.

+In this talk, we'll take this to the extreme, and use MDX for more unusual content and layouts.

 ---

+But first I need to show you how this works.
+So we are going to start with this small react app.

-Im going to show some MDX tricks using a small Next.js website.
-Nothing special about Next here, the same could be done with any React app that has a build step.
+This is using Next.js but the same applies to any app that has the MDX loader.

+---

 Most of the magic comes from this import.
-Here the MDX loader transforms the markdown file into a React component that we can use anywhere in our app.
+Here the MDX loader transforms the markdown file into a React component that we can use anywhere.
+And, as expected, it renders what you can see here on the right.

 ---

-There's also an MDX provider component that we can use to customize the output.
-For example, we can change how we render H1s.
-Here we are just changing the background but we could do anything with it.
+If we want to change what's rendered, we can use the MDXProvider component.
+It has a components prop, that let us override any of the default components.

+For example, here we are changing all the h1s, adding a purple border.

 ---

-Another component we can customize is the wrapper.
-We can use it to change the style of the container.
-But what's good about the wrapper is that you have access to the children, and you can transform them and arrange them in any layout you want.
+A special component we can override is the Wrapper.
+The wrapper is the component that wraps the content from the markdown file.
+Here we are just adding a border to it.
+But the cool thing about this component, is that we get all the content as React elements in the children prop.

 ---

+>

 If we explore the children, you'll see they come with an mdxType.
 We can use that type to reorder or change what we render.